tkglaser/tkglaser.github.io/_posts/2011-11-13-secure-salty-password-hashing-into.md

+---
+layout: post
+title:  "Adding a Captcha to an MVC application"
+date:   2011-11-13
+permalink: /secure-salty-password-hashing-into/
+---
-﻿This is an example of using one of the .NET hashing algorithms to hash a password into a fixed length string which can then be stored in a fixed length database column.
+This is an example of using one of the .NET hashing algorithms to hash a password into a fixed length string which can then be stored in a fixed length database column.
 I've started from this [example implementation](http://www.obviex.com/samples/hash.aspx).